wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-meetings-apps/includes/5-exercise-participants-in-meeting-experiences.md

 ### Update the user experience

 Let's now update the user experience.
-When the user isn't the meeting organizer, the current experience will not change.
+When the user isn't the meeting organizer, the current experience won't change.

 However, if the current user is the organizer, when they select a single topic from the list, they should see a new toolbar action to toggle the status of the topic.